 Commencing from the 2016/17 academic year, up to 10 scholarships would be offered to outstanding Indonesian students annually.

-Funding Source: HKSAR Government Scholarship Fund (Scholarship), Silk Road Chamber of International Commerce (Bursary) and The Chinese Manufacturers’ Association of Hong Kong (Bursary)
+Funding Source: HKSAR Government Scholarship Fund (Scholarship), The Chinese Manufacturers’ Association of Hong Kong (Bursary1) and Silk Road Chamber of International Commerce (Bursary2)

 Belt and Road Scholarship (Malaysia)

-In the 2017/18 academic year, up to 10 scholarships would be offered to outstanding Malaysian students.
+Commencing from the 2017/18 academic year, up to 10 scholarships would be offered to outstanding Malaysian students annually.

-Funding Source: CMA Li Sau Hung Eddy Special Fund (Scholarship) and The Chinese Manufacturers’ Association of Hong Kong (Bursary)
+Funding Source: CMA Li Sau Hung Eddy Special Fund (Scholarship3), HKSAR Government Scholarship Fund (Scholarship) and The Chinese Manufacturers’ Association of Hong Kong (Bursary3)

 Belt and Road Scholarship (Thailand)